-- ✿ Ittetsu Net, "a network for building friendships and for holding workshops for mental and physical health, emphasizing self care and outdoor activities." - ✿ Rev. Nemoto is working on getting deeper at the roots of the suicide working with groups of people sharing a wider range of anxieties and then working to build back communities of connection based around healthy living. - ✿ Through his years of work, he has found the prevalent model of volunteers and counselors working in a one-way relationship with the mentally ill and disturbed just does not work.
-In Ittetsu Net, Rev. Nemoto seeks to build a more dynamic framework of interaction in which a variety of different groups are united in the central ideal of "self-care".
-Within this dynamic container, Rev. Nemoto recounts, counseling will take place naturally at these events.
+- ❶ Ittetsu Net, "a network for building friendships and for holding workshops for mental and physical health, emphasizing self care and outdoor activities." - ❷ To get at the deeper roots of suicide - ❸ working with groups of people sharing a wider range of anxieties - ❹ then working to build back communities of connection based around healthy living. - ❺ prevalent model of volunteers and counselors working in a one-way relationship with the mentally ill and disturbed does not work. - ❻ In Ittetsu Net, a more dynamic framework of interaction in which a variety of different groups are united in the central ideal of "self-care". - ❼ Within this dynamic container, counseling will take place naturally at these events.